-Autodesk makes software for people who make things.
-If you have ever driven a high-performance car, admired a towering skyscraper, used a smartphone, or watched a great film, chances are you have experienced what millions of Autodesk customers are doing with our software.
-We empower innovators to achieve the new possible - enabling them to discover first-in-kind solutions to complex design challenges, deliver tangible outcomes in record time, and make data-powered decisions for sustainable outcomes.
+Autodesk makes design and make technology for people who make things.
+If you have ever driven a high-performance car, admired a towering skyscraper, used a smartphone, or watched a great film, chances are you have experienced what millions of Autodesk customers are doing with our technology.
+We empower innovators to achieve the new possible - enabling them to discover first-in-kind solutions to complex design and make challenges, deliver tangible outcomes in record time, and make data-powered decisions for sustainable outcomes.